-Object Description Port The port number for which the configuration below applies.
-CoS Controls the default CoS value.
+Object Description • Port The port number for which the configuration below applies. • CoS Controls the default CoS value.
 All frames are classified to a CoS.
 There is a one to one mapping between CoS, queue and priority.
 A CoS of 0 (zero) has the lowest priority.
+If the port is VLAN aware, the frame is tagged and Tag Class. is enabled, then the frame is classified to a CoS that is mapped from the PCP and DEI value in the tag.
+Otherwise the frame is classified to the default CoS.
 The classified CoS can be overruled by a QCL entry.
-Note: If the default CoS has been dynamically changed, then the actual default CoS is shown in parentheses after the configured default CoS.
-DPL Controls the default DPL value.
+Note: If the default CoS has been dynamically changed, then the actual default CoS is shown in parentheses after the configured default CoS. • DPL Controls the default DPL value.
 All frames are classified to a Drop Precedence Level.
-The classified DPL can be overruled by a QCL entry.

-PCP Controls the default PCP value.
+If the port is VLAN aware, the frame is tagged and Tag Class. is enabled, then the frame is classified to a DPL that is mapped from the PCP and DEI value in the tag.
+Otherwise the frame is classified to the default DPL.
+The classified DPL can be overruled by a QCL entry. • PCP Controls the default PCP value.
 All frames are classified to a PCP value.
 If the port is VLAN aware and the frame is tagged, then the frame is classified to the PCP value in the tag.
 Otherwise the frame is classified to the default PCP value.

-DEI Controls the default DEI value.
+• DEI Controls the default DEI value.
 All frames are classified to a DEI value.
 If the port is VLAN aware and the frame is tagged, then the frame is classified to the DEI value in the tag.
-Otherwise the frame is classified to the default DEI value.
-CoS ID Controls the default CoS ID value.
-Every incoming frame is classified to a CoS ID, which later can be used as basis for rewriting of different parts of the frame.
-Tag Class.
+Otherwise the frame is classified to the default DEI value. • CoS ID Controls the default CoS ID value.
+Every incoming frame is classified to a CoS ID, which later can be used as basis for rewriting of different parts of the frame. • Tag Class.
 Shows the classification mode for tagged frames on this port.
 Disabled: Use default CoS and DPL for tagged frames.
-Enabled: Use mapped versions of PCP and DEI for tagged frames.
+Enabled : Use mapped versions of PCP and DEI for tagged frames.
 Click on the mode in order to configure the mode and/or mapping.
 Note: This setting has no effect if the port is VLAN unaware.
 Tagged frames received on VLAN unaware ports are always classified to the default CoS and DPL.
 DSCP Based Click to Enable DSCP Based QoS Ingress Port Classification.
 WRED Group Controls the WRED group membership.
 Ingress Map Controls the Ingress Map selection through the Map ID.
 The Ingress Map ID ranges from 0 to 255.
-An empty field indicates no map selection.
-Egress Map Controls the Egress Map selection through the Map ID.
+An empty field indicates no map selection. • Egress Map Controls the Egress Map selection through the Map ID.
 The Egress Map ID ranges from 0 to 511.
 An empty field indicates no map selection